wp-plugins/speedy-smilies/readme.txt

 = Release 9 (10/13/2009) =
 * In addition to regenerating the cached stylesheets when you switch to another theme, Speedy Smilies automatically regenerates the cache when it detects changes in the current theme's `style.css`.
 For added clarity, a notification is displayed inside of the admin control panel whenever Speedy Smilies regenerates the stylesheet.
 * Smilies sets are loaded dynamically instead of being hard-coded.
-Each smilie set has a `.png` image and a `.php` file of the same name inside of the `sets/` directory.
+Each smiley set has a `.png` image and a `.php` file of the same name inside of the `sets/` directory.

 = Release 8 (9/30/2009) =
 * Added CSS caching.
-Instead of dynamically generating stylesheets via style.php on each visit, stylesheets are generated only once when changing the theme or smilie set.
+Instead of dynamically generating stylesheets via style.php on each visit, stylesheets are generated only once when changing the theme or smiley set.
 If you are using the Apache web server, the included `.htaccess` file in the `cache/` directory automatically serves these cached CSS files with appropriate Cache-Control: and Expires: HTTP headers.

 = Release 7 (9/26/2009) =
 * Added a workaround for incompatible themes and plugins.
 When enabled, Speedy Smilies will add a second stylesheet to your blog, leaving your theme's stylesheet unchanged.
 The default behavior is to combine the CSS from your theme and the Speedy Smilies plugin into a single, minified CSS file.